Probing Charged Higgs Bosons in the 2-Higgs Doublet Model Type-II with Vector-Like Quarks: Numerical Results

-In the light of footnote 3, this multiplet does not afford one with a light charged Higgs boson, so that we will not pursue here the analysis of flavour observables, which yield results very close to the standard 2HDM-II case.
-However, it is relevant to carry out the study of the EWPOs.
-Following the scan described in Tab. \ref{parameters}, we again present in Fig. \ref{fig6} our 2HDM-II+$(TB)$ surviving points in the $(S,T)$ plane, wherein the colour illustrates the difference of the $\chi^2(S,~T)$ values.
+Following the scan described in Tab. \ref{parameters}, we again present in Fig.~\ref{fig6} our 2HDM-II+$(TB)$ surviving points in the $(S,T)$ plane, wherein the colour illustrates the usual difference in $\chi^2(S,~T)$ values.
 As previously, we will define the data set to be used for additional analysis as the one lying within the illustrated $2\sigma$ band.
+As evident, in this representation, the shape differs from the one presented in the previous representation, and this is again attributed to the cancellation of contributions from 2HDM-II and VLQ states to the oblique parameters $S$ and $T$.

+Fig.~\ref{fig9} illustrates the exclusion region derived from the oblique parameters $S$ and $T$ at 2$\sigma$.
+It is evident from the plot that EWPOs impose a stringent limit on the mixing angles.
+Specifically, as the mixing angle $s^u_R$ increases, the exclusion region expands, covering the entire mass range of $m_T$.
+Similarly, for the mixing angle $s^d_R$, an increase in the VLQ mass $m_T$ results in a larger exclusion region.

-From Fig. \ref{fig7} (left), in contrast to the previous VLQ realisation, it is clear that charged Higgs boson production from $T$ decays can reach more than 90\% for medium $\tan\beta$.
+From Fig.~\ref{fig7} (left), in contrast to the previous VLQ realisation, it is clear that charged Higgs boson production from $T$ decays can reach more than 90\% in the corresponding ${\cal BR}$ for medium $\tan\beta$.
 In the right plot of the figure, we display $\Gamma_T/m_T$ as a function of $m_T$ and $\tan\beta$, where it can be seen that the total decay width of the $T$ state can reach 30\% of $m_T$.
-Hence, unlike the singlet case, here, we are normally in presence of a rather sizable $T\to H^\pm b$ rate, which is affected by phase space effects only for light $T$ states (recall that $m_{H^\pm}$ is 580 GeV or more in this case, see Fig.~\ref{bsga_fig1} for the 2HDM-II case).
+Hence, unlike the singlet case, here we are normally in presence of a rather sizeable $T\to H^\pm b$ rate, which is affected by phase space effects only for light $T$ states.
 Conversely, though, the $T$ state can be quite wide, thereby rendering attempts at reconstructing its mass from kinematic analysis potentially more difficult than in the singlet case.